Israel's Prime Minister Netanyahu rushed to hospital, his office says he is in 'good condition'

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu was rushed to a hospital on Saturday, but was in “good condition” as he undergoes a medical evaluation, his office said.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu was rushed to a hospital on Saturday, but was in “good condition” as he underwent a medical evaluation, his office said.

 The Israeli leader's office said he was being treated at Israel's Sheba Hospital, near the coastal city of Tel Aviv, but gave no further details.

-Walla, a leading Israeli news site, quoted an unnamed official close to Netanyahu as saying he had fainted but was fully conscious at the hospital.
-The report could not immediately be confirmed.
+Walla, a leading Israeli news site, quoted an unnamed official close to Netanyahu as saying he had fainted at home but was fully conscious at the hospital.
+Haaretz, another news site, quoted hospital officials as saying Netanyahu was conscious and walking on his own.
+The reports could not immediately be confirmed.

 Netanyahu, 73, is Israel's longest serving leader.
 He has served multiple terms stretching over 15 years in office.
 His current far-right government, a collection of religious and ultranationalist parties, took office last December.